steemit/condenser/src/app/help/en/faq.md

 ## <span id="What_can_users_post_to_Steemit">What can users post to Steemit?</span>

-Steem is an open platform meant to host and welcome any legal content.
+Steem is an open platform meant to host and welcome any legal content, that compiles with our [terms of service](/tos.html).
 Users can post anything they want, whether it be phrases, quotes, blogs, anecdotes, photos, videos, memes, songs, and more.
 Be creative!

 <a href="#Table_of_Contents_Posting">^</a>
 ## <span id="What_are_the_different_choices_for_post_rewards__50__50___Power_Up_100___Decline_Payout">What are the different choices for post rewards (50%/50%, Power Up 100%, Decline Payout)?</span>